Erik Jonsson School of Engineering and Computer Science

 BMEN 4389 Senior Design Project II

-Students pursuing the general program take 9 semester credit hours using any other BMEN 3000 level or higher class.
-Students must document 9 semester credit hours of engineering content for these to count towards their degree.
+Students pursuing the general program take 6 semester credit hours using any other BMEN 3000 level or higher class or any other upper division engineering course with approval from the department.
+Students must document 6 semester credit hours of engineering content for these to count towards their degree.

 Fast Track Baccalaureate/Master's Degrees